veggiemonk/awesome-docker/README.md

 ## Continuous Integration / Continuous Delivery

-* [Drone](https://github.com/drone/drone) - Continuous integration server built on Docker and configured using YAML files.
+* [Captain](https://github.com/harbur/captain) - Convert your Git workflow to Docker containers ready for Continuous Delivery by [@harbur](https://github.com/harbur)
+* [CircleCI](https://circleci.com/) - Push or pull Docker images from your build environment, or build and run containers right on CircleCI.
+* [CodeShip](http://pages.codeship.com/docker) - Work with your established Docker workflows while automating your testing and deployment tasks with our hosted platform dedicated to speed and security.
 * [Docker plugin for Jenkins](https://github.com/jenkinsci/docker-plugin/) - The aim of the docker plugin is to be able to use a docker host to dynamically provision a slave, run a single build, then tear-down that slave.
-* [Captain](https://github.com/harbur/captain) - Convert your Git workflow to Docker containers ready for Continuous Delivery by [@harbur](https://github.com/harbur)
-* [IBM DevOps Services](https://hub.jazz.net) - Continuous delivery using a pipeline deployment onto IBM Containers on Bluemix.
-* [Watchtower](https://github.com/CenturyLinkLabs/watchtower) - Automatically update running Docker containers by [@CenturyLinkLabs](https://github.com/CenturyLinkLabs)
 * [Dockunit](https://github.com/dockunit/platform) - Docker based integration tests.
 A simple Node based utility for running Docker based unit tests.
 By [@dockunit](https://github.com/dockunit)
+* [Drone](https://github.com/drone/drone) - Continuous integration server built on Docker and configured using YAML files.
+* [GitLab CI](https://about.gitlab.com/gitlab-ci/) - GitLab has integrated CI to test, build and deploy your code with the use of GitLab runners.
+* [IBM DevOps Services](https://hub.jazz.net) - Continuous delivery using a pipeline deployment onto IBM Containers on Bluemix.
+* [Watchtower](https://github.com/CenturyLinkLabs/watchtower) - Automatically update running Docker containers by [@CenturyLinkLabs](https://github.com/CenturyLinkLabs)

 ## Deployment